BugLeesir/rasa-database-sqlite/README.md

   * Include a query parameter named `id`

 🔒 For endpoints requiring auth:

 * Include your admin key value from the `.env` in a request header named `admin_key`.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)

-## You built this with Glitch!
+## You built this with Glitch

 [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.

-- Need more help?
+* Need more help?
 [Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
-- Ready to make it official?
+* Ready to make it official?
 [Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.